SMaRtguy381983/App-Store/readme.md

 <ul style='font-size:1.3em'>What's new in v1.8.0?
   <li style='font-size:.8em'>Added instructions on how to prepare databases via Postman for Unit Testing</li>
+  <li style='font-size:.8em'>Added a Workflow section that goes step-by-step from creating a new branch to sending that branch to the release branch</li>
 </ul>

 <section style='background:purple'>